FoalTS/foal/docs/basics/controllers-&-controller-factories.md

 Controller factories are functions that create controllers from services or functions.
 They should be the only way to create them.

+What should do controller?
+- handle HTTP stuff
+- validate input data
+- call the appropriate service methods
+- convert exceptions (ValidationErrors, etc) to HttpResponse or GraphQL errors.

 ## Common controller factories

 You'll find in [this page](../common/controller-factories) the common controller factories provided by FoalTS.